 Search 74 nursing homes, retirement homes and skilled nursing facilities

-There are 74 licensed nursing homes in Montana for 2019.
+There are 74 licensed nursing homes in Montana for 2020.
 From this page you can locate a retirement facility or nursing home near you in Montana and get help with skilled nursing as well as short-term rehabilitation or general daily help.
-For older adults in Montana who need 24/7 nursing care services or need a retirement facility, locate the right facility in Montana by searching or browsing our listings.
+For older adults in Montana who need 24/7 nursing care services or need a retirement home, locate the right facility in Montana by searching or browsing our listings.

 There are many Montana nursing homes that you can check out.
 These retirement homes are for Montana residents who have a disability or for elderly citizens of Montana.
 Whether your loved one is disabled or elderly will determine the exact Montana nursing home they should move into.
 With this guide, you can learn more about Montana retirement homes and skilled nursing facilities.